Our content may include links to products from our partners

 Depending on your borrowing needs, the lowest cost option may not always be the best fit.
 You may be willing to pay the origination fee to get a lower monthly payment.

 Moreover, you may not even have the best credit score, and the lender requires an origination fee for the loan you want.
 Lenders that have a lenient credit policy typically include this fee.
-Above all, if you really need the loan, paying the origination could be unavoidable.
+Above all, if you consolidate debt and really need the loan, paying the origination could be unavoidable.

 You may even consider paying the fee if the loan is exactly what you need.
 The main way to discover this is to do your own research in regards to the loan and lender of choice.